- Pruning Tomato Plants Can Result in Increased Yield and Quality – IF You Do It Right!

 Any wound on a plant represents a potential foothold for a disease organism, just as with a cut in your skin (something to consider while determining how much you’ll prune).
 You can minimize the risk by pruning tomatoes only when the plants are dry, and when rain is not expected for the remainder of the day.

 It’s also best not to water recently pruned plants with a sprinkler system that might splash dirt up onto the plants.
 (In fact, it’s best not to water your tomatoes with a sprinkler at all.)

 Tip 4: Gloves?

 If you’re growing a lot of tomato plants, you might want to wear some disposable latex gloves while you’re snapping off suckers.
 (Here’s my gloved hand after suckering about 100 plants!)

-If you’re doing a lot of suckering, the tomato foliage will leave a dark green stain on your skin that you will not be able to completely remove just by scrubbing with soap.
+If you’re doing a lot of suckering, the tomato foliage will leave a dark green stain on your skin that you will NOT be able to completely remove just by scrubbing with soap.
 And it’ll take several days for the stains to wear off.

 To whatever degree you decide to prune your tomato plants, once you’ve done it a few times you’ll find that it’s a quick and easy job.